chenleshan536/WindowsMemoryKV/doc/Examples.md

-    MemoryKVHostServer::Run("mydomain1"); // start a host server process that watch (hold) the memory data for db mydomain1 MemoryKVHostServer::Run("mydomain2"); // add a watcher for db mydomain2 MemoryKVHostServer::Stop("mydomain1"); //stop the watcher for db mydomain1 MemoryKVHostServer::Stop(); //stop all the watcher and exit the host server process
+    MemoryKVHostServer::Run("mydomain1"); // start a host server process that watch (hold) the memory data for db mydomain1 MemoryKVHostServer::Run("mydomain2"); // add a watcher for db mydomain2 MemoryKVHostServer::Stop("mydomain1"); //stop the watcher for db mydomain1 MemoryKVHostServer::StopAll(); //stop all the watcher and exit the host server process
 ```